What Are the Best Drinks to Replace Electrolytes?

 However, most sports drinks and energy drinks don’t contain enough electrolytes.
 Furthermore, they contain too much added sugar.
 For your body to hydrate quickly, an ORS needs to activate the sodium-glucose cotransport system.
 This only occurs with the optimal balance of glucose and electrolytes.

 DripDrop contains a precise, medically-formulated ratio of glucose and sodium that’s optimized for rapid rehydration and electrolyte replacement.
 With 3 times more sodium electrolytes and half the sugar concentration of sports drinks, DripDrop is the best hydration solution.

 Fruit juices such as orange, lemon, and watermelon juices don’t provide enough electrolytes for optimal rehydration.
 In addition, highly processed fruit juices may contain too much added sugars and artificial sweeteners.

 As a result, the glucose and sodium concentration in fruit juices isn’t optimal for activating the sodium-glucose cotransport system.

 Whether you’re suffering from a cold or you’re an intense athlete, you’re susceptible to issues caused by dehydration.
-For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great-tasting remedy for rapid electrolyte replacement.
+For cases of mild to moderate dehydration, DripDrop is a fast, effective, and great-tasting remedy for rapid electrolyte replacement.

 With DripDrop’s precisely balanced ratio of glucose and electrolytes, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
-DripDrop ORS’s patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
+DripDrop’s patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
 This is why our formula is trusted by people around the world to correct mild to moderate dehydration.
-Finally, its convenient packaging allows you to have DripDrop ORS when you need it, where you need it.
+Finally, its convenient packaging allows you to have DripDrop when you need it, where you need it.